PhilAppleby/GoDb/README.md

 - *lib/py/* Python library code, including the python godb API layer, VCFrecord field access and production of metrics (MAF, HWEP, CR) for genotype records.

-- *godbassoc/* Experimental webapp written in Golang, includes code to make a call-out to PLINK (if installed) for association testing.
+- *godbassoc/* Experimental webapp written in Golang, includes code to allow the upload, saving and selection of phenotype files (both binary and continuous) and to make a call-out to PLINK (if installed) for association testing.
 TODO: use cases and example phenotype data for association testing

 ### Running database load scripts
 Scripts located in *load/sh*, *load/py* and *load/pl*.